euank/euank.com/_posts/2018-10-19-s3-cors-pfffff.md

 Let's say you want to create an entirely client-side website which allows the user to store files in S3 in *their* account.

 You could have the user enter their AWS access and secret keys and then use them to make requests from within their browser.
 This is simple to reason about, and more secure than any similar server-side solution.
+This, by the way, aligns fairly well with the ideals of [unhosted](https://unhosted.org).

 Unfortunately for you, CORS will block any requests the browser makes to list or create buckets, even if the user enters correct credentials.
 Your dastardly plan to provide a secure serverless experience has been foiled!